chini007/webm-containers-devops/README.md

   - testProperties - the properties required by the tests:
    testProperties: ' -DtestISHost=localhost -DtestObject=$(dockerComposeService) -DtestISPort=5555 -DtestISUsername=Administrator -DtestISPassword=manage -DtestDir=$(testDir)'

-Note: You can change the properties values also from Azure pipeline edit page from Variable button.
+Note: You can change the variables values also from Azure pipeline edit page from Variable button.

 3. Run the pipeline.